How Long Do Golf Irons Last

 • Shaft Wear: Inspect the shaft of your irons for any signs of damage, such as cracks, splintering, or rust.
 A damaged shaft can compromise the overall performance and feel of the club.

-See also How To Store Golf Balls
+See also How Much Do Golf Balls Cost

 If you notice significant wear or damage to the clubface, sole, or shaft, it may be an indication that your golf irons are nearing the end of their lifespan.